bowenjin/regex-matcher/README.md

 <br>
 Based on examples in Chapter 17 and 18 of
 <a href="https://www.amazon.com/Compiler-Construction-Using-Java-JavaCC/dp/0470949597">
-Computer Construction Using Java, JavaCC, and Yacc by Anthony J. Dos Reis
+Compiler Construction Using Java, JavaCC, and Yacc by Anthony J. Dos Reis
 </a>
 ## Usage Examples
 ```